andburn-archive/react/react/README.md

   - such components are known as *Stateless Functional Components*
 - child elements passed to `React.createElement()` will be automatically added to the elements `children` prop

-**First Rule of React** *If it is practical to pass the data you need through props, it must be passed through props*

 - React only renders when you tel it too, with `ReactDOM.render()`
 - the first render call will replace the node's content with the React element, subsequent render calls will update the content if necessary
 - basic rules of when an element (compared to previous) should be updated: